EduMIPS64/edumips64/docs/user/en/src/instructions.rst

 * `BGEZ rs, offset`

-  If rs is greather than zero, does a PC-relative jump to offset.
+  If rs is greather than or equal to zero, does a PC-relative jump to offset.

 * `BNE rs, rt, offset`